 You didn't cause the heart defect.
 Many things occurred for the defect to happen.
 No single factor causes congenital heart defects.

-- Ask questions.
-Don't expect to remember everything that is involved in caring for your child.
+Don't expect to remember everything that's involved in caring for your child.
 Ask questions when you don't understand.
 Ask your doctor for written directions on caring for your child.
 If directions are written, you can look at them later and call the doctor if you have questions.

-- Join a support group.
 It's helpful to be in contact with organizations and people who can offer support and answer your questions.
-Talk with your health professional to see whether there is a local support group you might join.
-A support group is a good place to meet other parents who are dealing with similar issues.
+Talk with your health professional to see if there is a local support group you might join.
+It's a good way to meet other parents who are dealing with similar issues.

 Expenses can quickly multiply if your child's heart defect requires several hospital stays and tests.
 You may qualify for help from organizations.
 Talk with your doctor about a referral to a social worker or financial counselor who can help you.

 In the United States, children with congenital heart defects may qualify for public health insurance programs.
-These programs vary depending on the state in which you live, but they may include Medicaid, Title V, or the Children with Special Health Care Needs (CSHCN) program.
+These programs vary depending on the state where you live, but they may include Medicaid, Title V, or the Children with Special Health Care Needs (CSHCN) program.